Get the fastest Illinois Corporation formation online with worry-free services and support to start your business

 Since corporations are more heavily regulated than other types of companies in Illinois, more paperwork is often involved.
 Corporations are required to keep meticulous records and file annual reports.

 Limited liability companies (LLCs) are pass-through entities that may have one or multiple owners.
-LLCs also have fewer reporting requirements, do not issue stocks, and have a more flexible business structure.
+An LLC in Illinois has fewer reporting requirements, do not issue stocks, and have a more flexible business structure.

 You must file a Corporation Name Change Amendment online at the Illinois Secretary of State site.
 The filing fee is $50 or $150 for 24-hour expedited service.